- Travel Home

 Bonnaroo, Tennessee, United States

 "The Roo" is one of the largest summer festivals in the United States, and it’s deliberately OTT.
-It’s also diverse; this year you’ll get sets from The Beach Boys and Radiohead to Ludacris and Alice Cooper.
+It’s also diverse; this year you’ll get sets from Paul McCartney to Björk and Mumford & Sons.

 Sonar, Barcelona, Spain